mpursley/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

 We may also load modules under any name we want.
 This is useful when we want to import a module conditionally to use the same name in the rest of the code.

-For example, if you have two `draw` modules with slighty different names - you may do the following:
+For example, if you have two `draw` modules with slighty different names, you may do the following:

     # game.py